 1) Keep Track Of Your Expenses

 The first and one of the most important ways to save money is to first find out how much you spend daily.
-This is your starting point that will allow you to notice unnecessary expenses that could be minimized or eliminated completely.
+This is the starting point that will allow you to notice unnecessary expenses that could be minimized or eliminated completely.

-Analyze all your expenses to the smallest bits – such as take out food, coffee, grocery items, parking or even cash tips.
+Analyze all your expenses to the smallest bits – such as take out food, coffee, grocery items, parking, or even cash tips.
 With this data, you will be able to see the best opportunities to save and whether you’re spending money on the right things.

-If you need a simple tracking system for that, I have designed a great financial tracker for income, expense, savings and debt payment tracking:
+If you need a simple tracking system for that, I have designed a great financial tracker for income, expense, savings, and debt payment tracking:

 It’s not too simple, yet not too complicated for a person who is just starting with financial planning so do check it out as it can help you get started easier.

 Also, it’s always a good idea to get yourself educated on anything you want to master so that you avoid various mistakes and learn about the best techniques, practices and shortcuts.

 Here are some of the best money management books you can get these days and I REALLY recommend them to anyone who is struggling to shape a financially abundant life:

 Ramit will surprise you by telling you to buy more lattes instead of less, but this is not the point of this book.
 It’s not an easy read, yet it is chock-full of financial tips that will kind of make you a money guru.
 You will learn to save money, make money with safe investments and control your whole financial situation like a pro.

 This one’s freakin’ genius… From savings to debt snowballing, retirement, and mortgages – this book will help you to succeed with it all.
 It’s a multi-bestseller and simply a must-have in every household and people who want to be financially savvy.